crimbler2/thesis/README.md

 This monorepository holds different configuration files all related to Kubernetes, ArgoCD, Terraform and Crossplane.
+It can be used to compare Crossplane and Terraform.

 This is the directory structure:
 ```